Who is Responsible for Truck Driver Negligence in Atlanta?

 A driver who is drowsy or fatigued has decreased alertness and slower reaction times.
 Navigating turns becomes more difficult, speed adjustments are slower, over and/or under-steering is common, staying in one lane requires extra effort, and braking is delayed.
 Any of these consequences of fatigue can cause a devastating crash; and in the extreme event of a driver falling asleep at the wheel, the truck may lose control and plow into a line of cars, causing multiple serious injuries and fatalities.

 Safety should be every big rig driver's priority when they are on the road.
 If you or a loved one has been injured in a Georgia tractor trailer accident due to the negligent actions of the truck driver, then you have the right to pursue compensation in civil court.
-The dedicated Atlanta truck driver negligence attorneys at The Law Offices of Wayne Grant, P.C., can help you hold the at-fault driver accountable for losses and damages such as medical costs, lost wages, and pain and suffering.
-Call our Georgia traffic accident law firm today to learn more about your legal rights and options at (404) 995-3955 or toll-free at (866) 249-5513.
+The dedicated Atlanta truck accident attorneys at The Law Offices of Wayne Grant, P.C., can help you hold the at-fault driver accountable for losses and damages such as medical costs, lost wages, and pain and suffering.
+Call our law firm today to learn more about your legal rights and options at (404) 995-3955 or toll-free at (866) 249-5513.